Royal Huisman Nilaya begins trials in the North Sea

 The yacht features a low, sporty profile with a straight bow and wide transom and a 17.5-meter-long carbon composite sunroof.
 Doyle Sails' structured construction keeps the mast and rigging weight low.

-Royal Huisman CEO Jan Timmerman said: "The success of the innovations with Project 405 paves the way to use this bold new approach for future builds.
-I am proud of the investment we have made in advanced engineering and of the way teams from Royal Huisman and Rondal advanced new solutions to meet the brief from very knowledgeable clients and designers."
+“The success of the innovations in Project 405 paves the way for this bold new approach to be used in future builds.
+I am proud of the investments we have made in cutting-edge developments and how the teams at Royal Huisman and Rondal have developed new solutions to meet the demands of very knowledgeable clients and designers,” commented Royal Huisman CEO Jan Timmerman.

 Credits: Bjorn Mierop